padrinobook/padrinobook/README.md

 Love you guys and women, you motivated me:

-- [@nesquena](http://twitter.com/#!/nesquena): Your tweets are encouraging my to keep up with this work and recommended this book for the community.
+- [Nathan Esquenazi](http://twitter.com/nesquena): Your tweets are encouraging my to keep up with this work and recommended this book for the community.
-- [@WaYdotNET](http://twitter.com/#!/WaYdotNET): Make me aware of emacs and created first pull-request for this project.
+- [Carlo Bertini](http://twitter.com/WaYdotNET): Make me aware of emacs and created first pull-request for this project.
-- [@emachnic](http://twitter.com/#!/emachnic): Improved the first chapter with useful hints.
+- [Evan Machnic](http://twitter.com/emachnic): Improved the first chapter with useful hints.
+- [Sebastian Günther](http://twitter.com/#!/sebastianguenth): Thanks for correcting the first chapter of the book.
+- [Carlo Bertini](http://twitter.com/#!/WaYdotNET): Make me aware of emacs and created first pull-request for this project.
+- [Florian Gilcher](https://twitter.com/Argorak): Helps me improving my first nasty code and transforms it to the next better level.
+- [Luca Pette](https://twitter.com/lucapette): Did a lot of different stuff.
+- [Ross Timson](https://twitter.com/rosstimson): You helped me to focus more on the important things in the book and get away from using to many extensions.

 ## License